dengking/compiler-principle/docs/4-Syntax-Analysis/4.6-Introduction-to-LR-Parsing-Simple-LR/index.md

 ## 4.6.1 Why LR Parsers?

 LR parsers are table-driven, much like the nonrecursive LL parsers of Section 4.4.4.
 A grammar for which we can construct a parsing table using one of  the methods in this section and the next is said to be an **LR grammar**.
-Intuitively, for a grammar to be LR it is sufficient that a left-to-right shift-reduce parser be able to recognize handles of right-sentential forms when they appear on top of the stack.
+Intuitively(直观的), for a grammar to be LR it is sufficient that a left-to-right shift-reduce parser be able to recognize handles of right-sentential forms when they appear on top of the stack.